jyravi/Hack2022/EmailCategorize/AutomatedMl/UIbased/readme.md

 In this, we have done multi class classification.
-Each email is catgorized to only one category.
+Each email is assigned to only one category.
 We can also assign otgher categories to these mails and use multilabel classification.

 Steps involved:
 Register Train data and Validation as datasets.